 ARTS & HEALTH HOUR: Creative partnerships: Identity

 Organised by

 Art in Site

-12.00- 13.00 The first in three daily sessions focusing on the role of creative partnerships to build better healing environments for the future.
-Touching on key case studies, this session will share examples of artwork and art schemes that act as a narrative voice for a healthcare environment, speaking to its community and identity.
-Participants will discuss how early engagement of artists and a variety of stakeholders can result in site-responsive artworks and provide a compelling vision for healthcare settings.
+12.00-13.00 The first of three daily sessions focusing on the role of creative partnerships to build better healing environments for the future.
+Examples will be shared of artwork and art schemes that act as a narrative voice for a healthcare environment, speaking to its community and identity.
+Participants will discuss how early engagement of artists and partnerships with stakeholders can result in site-responsive artworks and provide a compelling vision for healthcare settings.

 Panel:

+Vivienne Reiss

+Great Ormond Street

+Hospital for Children

+NHS Trust.
+UK

+Lisa Harty, Art for Life

+Ester Rolinson, Artist

+Kalpesh Intwala, Stanton Williams

+Sam Curtis, Bethlem Gallery

+Sarah Carpenter, Bethlem Gallery

+Mary Yates, South London and Maudsley NHS Trust

+Organised by

+Intelligent Healthcare Modular Library

+greenprefab

-Vivienne Reiss Great Ormond Street Hospital for Children NHS Trust, UK Organised by Intelligent Healthcare Modular Library greenprefab 13.00-13.30 Green Prefab and Kreo Software are presenting a new approach in healthcare design.
-This approach is based on digitalisation of a healthcare digital library, which includes the usual solutions for operative spaces of typical healthcare buildings.
-A digital Healthcare Modular Library, plus a generative design tool, could be a powerful resource for the preliminary design of industrialised healthcare buildings and a helpful design process to validate costs, designs and solutions.
+13.00- 13.30 Green Prefab and Kreo Software are presenting a new approach in Healthcare Design.
+This approach is based on a brand new digital library developed at The Modular Taskforce which includes standardized module types for operative spaces in usual healthcare buildings.
+The digital Healthcare Modular Library is integrated with a dedicated generative design tool, using the power of Artificial Intelligence to validate costs, delivery time, and architecture solutions on the fly.
+Altogether this is a very helpful and rapid decision tool for the preliminary design of healthcare buildings using Modern Method of Construction.
+Finally, Axis Construction will introduce some recent realization of permanent hospitals using modular construction.

 Panel: